Chapter 8 - A Late Night

 “Just across the way, there’ll be a dim light in the hall from the candle downstairs so we should be able to see a little better.”
 Andrew reaches forward for the door handle of this guest bedroom, fumbling for a moment before finding it and turning it unbearably slow.

-The door opens with the slightest click, and a tiny stream of very dim light cuts through the darkness, revealing the barest details of this guest bedroom.
+The door opens with the slightest click, and a tiny stream of light cuts through the darkness, revealing the barest details of this guest bedroom.
 Mostly dominated by a bed in the centre of the room, the open window on the far wall looking all too inviting.
 Andrew peeks into the hall, pausing for just a few beats before shifting his weight and opening the door the rest of the way.
 Thankfully, the hinges seem to be well kept.

 The two of them place one apprehensive foot in front of the other, each step accompanying a small pregnant pause, listening for anything that could suggest the man downstairs is moving.
 The hall has a soft rug of some pale fabric down the centre, the truth of its colour drained like everything else here by the lack of light, but it is dotted with dark patches that could only be blood.
 Andrew has his eyes locked on the door wherein the blood trail seems to be coming from, ajar and even slightly off its top hinge, as it is hanging a little out of place.